Skip to content

 Past CAP students must have attained a USI grade of C or better to enroll in further coursework in the same subject area (i.e. English 101 and English 105).

-• A student with a GPA below 2.5 or who fails to meet additional required criteria for particular courses will not be permitted to enroll and will receive a letter with notification of the denial.
+• A junior or senior student with a GPA below 2.5, a sophomore student with a GPA below 3.0, or any student who fails to meet additional required criteria for particular courses will not be permitted to enroll and will receive a letter with notification of the denial.

 • The CAP Office will contact the instructor and counselor so the student can be informed in person that participation in the requested CAP course has been denied.